-- To enable interim development in the Future Study Area subject to the County's Land Use Bylaw. - To provide guidance to the County when reviewing subdivision and development applications in the Future Study Area.
+- To enable interim development subject to the County's Land Use Bylaw. - To provide guidance to the County when reviewing subdivision and development applications in the Plan Area.

-- 7.5.1.1 The County may approve a redistricting application from Agriculture to Resource Extraction Districts in the Future Study Area without an ASP amendment. - 7.5.1.2 Notwithstanding 7.5.1.1, an ASP amendment is required for all other redistricting applications in the Future Study Area. - 7.5.1.3 Within the Plan area, the County may approve a Development Permit application, if permitted in the Land Use Bylaw, under an approved Land Use District, without an ASP amendment. - 7.5.1.4 Notwithstanding 7.5.1.3, the County may condition a Development Permit application with an operational time limit (number of years).
+- 7.5.1.1 Within the Plan area, the County may approve a Development Permit application, if permitted in the Land Use Bylaw, under an approved Land Use District, without an ASP amendment. - 7.5.1.2 Notwithstanding7.5.1.1, the County may condition a Development Permit application with an operational time limit (number of years).